Axelsen opens title defense with dominating w... | Taiwan News

 Despite being hampered by injuries early in the season, Axelsen won the European Championship in April and appears to be in the kind of form that last year helped him become the first European in 20 years to win the world title.

-Third-seeded Shi Yuqi beat Adam Mendrek of Czech Republic 21-13, 21-11 in his opening match.
-Shi, who won the All England earlier this year, has the highest seeding of any of the Chinese men.
+Third-seeded Shi Yuqi beat Adam Mendrek of the Czech Republic 21-13, 21-11.
+Shi, who won the All England earlier this year, has the highest seeding of the Chinese men.
+He will next play Rajiv Ouseph from England.

+Two-time champion and Olympic gold medalist Chen Long beat Chinese Taipei's Jen Hao Hsu 21-13, 21-15 in a 57-minute match marked by numerous long rallies.
+Chen will meet Khosit Phetpradab of Thailand in the second round.

 Among other first-round winners was No. 11 H.S.
 Prannoy of India, who beat Abhinav Manota of New Zealand 21-12, 21-11.
-He will face Brazilian Ygor Coelho in the second round.
+Prannoy will face Brazilian Ygor Coelho in the next round.

 No. 2-ranked Lee Chong Wei of Malaysia withdrew from the world championships and the upcoming Asian Games as he recovers from a respiratory problem, the Badminton Association of Malaysia said.